Luscalvesz/Luscadev/README.md

 # Luscadev
-My first portfolio, using HTML, CSS, JS and PHP :)
+My first portfolio, using HTML, CSS, JQUERY and PHP :)